hetpatelofficial/ClointFusion/README.rst

 How to download the EXE file?
 =============================

-Step 1: Download the EXE from the link given below
+Step 1: Install the EXE from the link given below

 Windows users can download EXE pre-loaded with Python 3.9 and ClointFusion package:
 `Windows EXE <https://github.com/ClointFusion/ClointFusion/releases/download/v1.0.0/ClointFusion_Community_Edition.exe>`_

-Step 2: After download gets completed open the file and make sure that the checkbox of agreeing license terms and conditions is checked.
+Step 2: After install gets completed open the file and make sure that the checkbox of agreeing license terms and conditions is checked.
 Now Click on install.

 .. image:: https://github.com/hetpatelofficial/ClointFusion/blob/c47dfc1beba702b30de1d0db0bcbbfdbcf51510c/Intallation_1.jpg

-Step 3: Let the download get completed and after the completion of the download a finish button will be appeared.
+Step 3: Let the install get completed and after the completion of the intall a finish button will be appeared.

 .. image:: https://github.com/hetpatelofficial/ClointFusion/blob/550c5da171c4af139136f4b6484aa3f830055ab2/Installation_2.jpg